-From gleaming Buddhist temples to buzzing night markets, and from its delicious food to its gorgeous coastline, it’s easy to see why Thailand is ever so popular.
+From gleaming Buddhist temples to buzzing night markets, and from its delicious food to its gorgeous coastline, it’s easy to see why Thailand is ever so popular as a backpacking destination.

-In fact, Thailand is a bit of a rite of passage among backpackers.
-Ask any globetrotter if they’ve ever been and chances are their fond memories and stories of backpacking Thailand come bursting right out like a party popper.
+In fact, Thailand is often seen as a rite of passage among backpackers.
+Ask any globetrotter if they’ve ever been and chances are their fond memories and stories of backpacking Thailand come bursting right out like confetti.

 Now, it’s your turn to jump in!